-If you follow me on social media, you'll know that I've been decluttering my clothes, my books, my room, and simply, my life.
-While watching Meghan Livingstone's videos, I found myself inspired by her soft presence and simplistic lifestyle.
+If you follow me on social media, you’ll know that I’ve been decluttering my clothes, my books, my room, and simply, my life.
+Well, here is how that spiral began.

 When walking into my bedroom one chilly Wednesday, I noticed, for the first time in forever, how many things I owned, and just how cluttered my space was.
 In an attempt to clear my head as well as a sudden urge to get organized, I began decluttering.